 Jennifer R. Nolan is an award-winning author and passionate environmentalist with a focus on climate change and ocean conservation.
 Born and raised in New York, she received her Bachelor of Arts degree from the University of Vermont in 1986.

-As an author, she has written a series of books aimed at engaging and educating young readers about the environment and endangered species.
-In collaboration with nature photographer Jim Abernethy, her most recent title is Sea Turtles Up Close.
-Other award-winning titles by Ms. Nolan are Sharks Up Close, The Secret of Pig Island, and Spintastik.
-In conjunction with her books that call for better stewardship of our oceans and planet at large, Ms. Nolan is a regular guest speaker with Skype in the Classroom, an educational, online platform that connects over one million teachers worldwide, and their students, with speakers from a myriad of professional arenas.
-Her presentations focus on endangered marine life, healthy oceans, and how we are all connected.
+As an author, Jennifer has written a series of books aimed at engaging and educating young readers about endangered species and the environment at large.
+In collaboration with renowned nature photographer Jim Abernethy, her most recent title is Sea Turtles Up Close.
+Other award-winning titles include Sharks Up Close, The Secret of Pig Island, and Spintastic.
+Writing future titles is an ongoing pursuit.